 Kehilat Hadar strives to be welcoming and inclusive of everyone who attends our services and programs.
 Everyone who attends or participates in our activities is considered a member of the Kehilat Hadar community.
 All community members are welcome to attend all our programs and to volunteer in a variety of ways, including joining a team, sponsoring kiddush, or leading a part of a service.

-The draft Kehilat Hadar bylaws to be adopted in February 2018 define voting members as individuals for whom at least one of the following is true:
+The Kehilat Hadar bylaws adopted in February 2018 define voting members as individuals for whom at least one of the following is true:

 - An annual contribution at the requested level was made by them or on their behalf in the previous calendar year, or